brandon-carlisle/portfolio/README.md

-This is my personal website project setup with Next and Tailwind.
+This is my personal website - Built using Next.js, Tailwind CSS & Sanity.

 ## Getting Started